-Mandatory veterinary checks must contain at least the general condition, respiratory and circulatory system, digestive system, fluid balance and team (BCS) check.
+Mandatory veterinary checks must cover at least the dog’s general condition, respiratory and circulatory system, digestive system, liquid balance and body condition (BCS) check.

-Dogs to proceed during compulsory veterinary inspection should have normal temperature and fluid balance, normal appetite, normal respiratory and circulatory system findings, minimum (3) and otherwise healthy and harmless.
+For dogs to proceed the race after the compulsory veterinary inspection, they must have normal temperature and liquid balance, normal appetite, normal respiratory and circulatory system findings, a minimum BCS of (3) and be otherwise healthy and free from injuries.

-Veterinary check of the team is also mandatory for dogs of scratched teams to be taken at the checkpoint where the participant breaks.
+Veterinary check of the team is also mandatory for dogs of scratched teams to be taken at the checkpoint where the participant scratches.

-The participant is responsible for having signed compulsory veterinary checks in his veterinary journal journal team by one of the ML running veterinarians.
+The participant is responsible for having compulsory veterinary checks signed in his veterinary journal journal team by one of the ML race veterinarians.

-In addition to the mandatory veterinary checks, regular veterinary checks by FL run veterinarians are conducted at all FL checkpoints where the participant stops.
-A team running through the checkpoint shall have the minimum regular veterinary inspection by FL race veterinarians at the next checkpoint in the trail.
-However, FL Veterinarians, TD and Rhine Leader, have the authority to demand a dog or a team examined whether there is doubt about the health of a dog or a spider, or ability to continue throughout the course.
-This applies regardless of whether the driver plans to stop at the checkpoint or not.
+In addition to the mandatory veterinary checks, regular veterinary checks are conducted by FL race veterinarians at all FL checkpoints where the participant stops.
+A team running through the checkpoint shall have a minimum of the regular veterinary inspection by FL race veterinarians at the next checkpoint.
+However, FL Veterinarians, TD and race marshall have the authority to demand that a dog or a team be examined where there is doubt about the health of a dog or a dog team, or its ability to continue the race.
+This applies regardless of whether the msuher plans to stop at the checkpoint or not.

-Recheck: Check-out is a new veterinary check of a single dog or team where FL veterinarians find this necessary to safeguard the health of the dog’s health in the best possible way.
-A check-up can be ordered to be completed at the checkpoint the participant is located and / or at the next checkpoint the participant comes to.
-The completed check-up must be signed by one of the FL race veterinarians, and the driver is responsible for completing and signing the check in the veterinary journal team.
+Re-check: Check-out is a new veterinary check of a single dog or team where FL veterinarians consider this necessary to maintain the health of the dog/s in the best possible way.
+A re-check can be ordered to be completed at the checkpoint where the participant is located and / or at the next checkpoint the participant arrives at.
+The completed check-up must be signed by one of the FL race veterinarians, and the musher is responsible for having the re-check completed and having it signed in the veterinary journal team.

-The participant who refuses to have veterinary checks, leaves the checkpoint or arrives at the finish lie without having had conducted, signed and approved mandatory veterinary checks and recheck will be automatically disqualified.
+A participant who refuses to have veterinary checks, leaves the checkpoint or arrives at the finish lie without having had conducted, signed and approved mandatory veterinary checks and re-check will automatically be disqualified.

-There is a mandatory veterinary check at the end of the test which must be approved before the participant receives a approved race.
+There is a mandatory veterinary check at the end of the race which must be approved before the participant is granted completed race status.

-The veterinary books “journal team” and “journal dropped dog” must be submitted to one of the FL veterinari after the finish line, or at a broken run at the checkpoint the participant breaks the race.
+The veterinary books “journal team” and “journal dropped dog” must be submitted to one of the FL veterinarians after the finish line, or in the case of scratching: at the checkpoint where the participant scratches from the race.

 Veterinary treatment of dogs before running and doping.

-Participants who bring dogs that have been treated by a veterinarian / treatment are completed within 28 days before starting at Finnmarksløpet shall:
+Participants who bring dogs that have been treated by a veterinarian / where treatment was completed within 28 days before starting at Finnmarksløpet shall:

--Fremvise the dog to investigate one of Finnmarksløpets running veterinarians.
+– Present the dog to examination by one of Finnmarksløpets race veterinarians.

-– Bring documentation (epicrise / sick story) from his treating veterinarian to the running veterinarian in Finnmarksløpet.
+– Bring documentation (epicrises/medical history) from the treating veterinarian to the race veterinarian of Finnmarksløpet.

 The documentation shall contain an assessment based on the event and the treatment given of whether or not it is responsible to allow the dog to start the FL race based from a welfare and health perspective.

-If such an assessment can not be clarified at the time of treatment, the treating veterinarian may give Finnmarksløpets running veterinarian the final assessment authority.
+If such an assessment can not be clarified at the time of treatment, the treating veterinarian may give Finnmarksløpets race veterinarian final assessment authority.

-If the treating veterinarian finds it irresponsible that the dog starts in Finnmarksløpet, it can not be started.
+If the treating veterinarian finds it not to be responsible for the dog to start the Finnmarksløpet, it may not start.

-A veterinary surgeon may, upon examination of the dog / s before starting, override the approval of the treating veterinarian if the veterinarian finds it irresponsible that the dog / s will start in Finnmarksløpet.
+A race vet may, upon examination of the dog / s before starting, override the approval of the treating veterinarian if the veterinarian finds it irresponsible that the dog / s start/s the Finnmarksløpet.

-A dog that has been diagnosed and treated for pneumonia can not start until 3 months after the end of treatment.
-If the disease is nearer than 6 months back in time, the dog must be approved until the start of FL race veterinarians.
+A dog that has been diagnosed and treated for pneumonia may not start until 3 months after the completion of treatment.
+If the disease is nearer than 6 months back in time, the dog must be approved for start by FL race veterinarians.

-Finnmarksløpet follows the NHF and IFSS`s seat at the current doping regulations.
-Updated doping rules are available on NHF websites during anti-doping.
+Finnmarksløpet follows the current doping regulations of NHF and IFSS.
+Updated doping rules are available on NHF websites in subsection anti-doping.

-#18 Violation of rules committed by participants, trades (s) or other outside parties may result in disqualification of the participant.
-If a participant or someone from its acting team to the participant acts improperly over FL officials / volunteers, other participants, press or spectator this will result in disqualification of the participant.
+#18 Violation of rules committed by participants, handler (s) or other outside parties may result in disqualification of the participant.
+If a participant or someone from the participant’s handler team acts improperly towards FL officials / volunteers, other participants, press or spectators, this will result in disqualification of the participant.